Apply for Premium Visa Mauritius: Your Gateway to Paradise

 Angola, China, Grenada, Luxembourg, Qatar, Swaziland, Antigua and Barbuda, Congo (Brazzaville), Guyana, Macau SAR, Romania, Sweden, Argentina, Democratic Rep. of Congo, Hong Kong, Malawi, Rwanda, Switzerland, Australia, Croatia, Hungary, Malaysia, Russian Federation (Russia), Tanzania, Austria, Cyprus, Iceland, Maldives, Samoa (Western), Chad, Bahamas, Czech Republic (ex Czechoslovakia), India, Malta, San Marino, Tonga, Bahrain, Denmark, Ireland, Mexico, Saudi Arabia, Trinidad & Tobago, Barbados, Dominica, Israel, Monaco, Seychelles, Tunisia, Belgium, Egypt, Italy, Mozambique, Sierra Leone, Turkey, Belize, Estonia Republic, Jamaica, Namibia, Singapore, Tuvalu, Benin, Fiji, Japan, Nauru, Slovenia, Uganda, Botswana, Finland, Kenya, Netherlands, Slovakia, Ukraine, Brazil, France, Kiribati, New Zealand, Solomon Islands, United Arab Emirates, Brunei Darussalam, Gabon, Korea (South Republic), Norway, South Africa, United Kingdom, Bulgaria, Gambia, Kuwait, Oman, Spain, United States of America, Burundi, Georgia, Latvia, Papua New Guinea, St Kitts and Nevis, Vanuatu, Canada, Germany, Lesotho, Paraguay, St Lucia, Vatican, Cape Verde, Ghana, Liechtenstein, Poland, St Vincent & Grenadines, Zambia, Chile, Greece, Lithuania, Portugal, Suriname, Zimbabwe.

-2. Essential Information for Premium Visa Applicants
+3. Essential Information for Premium Visa Applicants

-In order to be eligible for the Premium Visa, prospective visitors must provide evidence of their extended stay intentions by booking a flight ticket of at least an year and adequate health insurance coverage for the initial duration of their visit, while adhering to the following conditions:
+In order to be eligible for the Premium Visa, prospective visitors must provide evidence of their extended stay intentions by booking a flight ticket of at least one year and adequate health insurance coverage for the initial duration of their visit, while adhering to the following conditions:

-• Applicants must not seek employment within the Mauritius Labor market.
+Applicants must not seek employment within the Mauritius Labor market.

-• The primary location of their business, income, and profits should be outside of Mauritius.
+The primary location of their business, income, and profits should be outside of Mauritius.

-• Applicants should furnish supporting documents to substantiate their purpose of visit, accommodation arrangements, and other relevant details.
+Applicants should furnish supporting documents to substantiate their purpose of visit, accommodation arrangements, and other relevant details.

-• Fulfilment of any other essential immigration prerequisites.
+Fulfilment of any other essential immigration prerequisites.

 Simple Process to Obtain Your Premium Visa:

-• Arranging Flight Reservations in Advance
+Arranging Flight Reservations in Advance

-• Submit Your Application online
+Submit Your Application online

-• Receive Your Premium Visa via Email
+Receive an In Principle Approval (IPA) for your Premium Visa via Email

-• Embark on Your Journey to Mauritius
+Embark on Your Journey to Mauritius (Always have a travel insurance while traveling)

-• Inform the Passport and Immigration Office (PIO) about any changes in accommodation.
+Inform the Passport and Immigration Office (PIO) about any changes in accommodation.

-3. Premium Visa Checklist
+4. Premium Visa Checklist

 To apply for the Premium Visa, you need to complete the online application form, submit a copy of your passport’s bio-data page, a passport-sized photo, and travel and health insurance for the intended stay period.
 Additionally, you must provide evidence of accommodation for 1 year, proof of sufficient funds (minimum USD 25,000) through bank statements, or a monthly income payslip of a minimum of USD 1,500.
 Any necessary documents for dependents (e.g., marriage or birth certificates) and other required documents may be specified by the visa office.
 For renewals, some items may not be applicable.
 If you have any further questions or inquiries, you can find additional information on the EDB website.

-4. The Premium Visa Application Online Process
+5. The Premium Visa Application Online Process

 Here is a step-by-step guide to applying for the Premium Visa online: